Hillary Step on Mount Everest: Where It Is and Why It Matters

 On April 25, 2015, Nepal suffered from a huge earthquake that killed around 9,000 people and left many more thousands homeless.
 In the Everest Region, the earthquake caused massive avalanches.
 With nearly 1,000 climbers on the mountains, it could be said that we were lucky there were not more deaths.
 As it was, there were 19 bodies recovered from base camp as a result of an avalanche powering down Mt Pumori, sweeping the Everest Base Camp across the Khumbu Glacier.

 There were dozens of climbers stranded on the mountains who needed rescuing, as their secure routes down were gone.
 Eventually, bodies were recovered, and people were rescued.
 According to the Nepal Mountaineering Association, there were 19 deaths, 10 being Nepali Sherpas.
-A Google executive and team of three were mapping the area for a Google Earth project: they did not make it out.
+Google executive Dan Fredinburg, part of a four-person team mapping the area for a Google Earth project, was among those killed.

 There is mixed information – even all these years later.
 It was reported that the step collapsed or was altered considerably.
 A newer route is now in place, but it also presents an equal challenge.
 With more snow (it is thought the main rock wall-face has collapsed) it may not be as technical now to cross the Hillary Step, but it is equally as challenging and dangerous both physically and psychologically.